healables-io/metawear/example/README.md

-# metawear_example
+# metawear_dart_example

-Demonstrates how to use the metawear plugin.
+Demonstrates how to use the metawear_dart plugin.

 ## Getting Started